Georgian Airways Flight 834: Flight

-Flight 834 was a domestic passenger flight from Orientale provincial capital of Kisangani to the nation's capital of Kinshasa with the flag carrier of Georgia, Georgian Airways, as the operator of the flight.
-The flight was carried out with a Bombardier CRJ100ER, which was chartered by the United Nations for its missions in Congo following the outbreak of conflicts in the area.
+Flight 834 was a domestic passenger flight from Kisangani, the capital of Orientale Province, to the national capital of Kinshasa, operated by the flag carrier of Georgia, Georgian Airways.
+It was carried out with a Bombardier CRJ100ER, which was chartered by the United Nations for its missions in Congo following the outbreak of conflicts in the area.
 The flight had been operated by Georgian Airways since 2008.
-As it was chartered by United Nations, the flight was given the callsign "UNO".
+Being chartered by United Nations, it was given the callsign "UNO".

-UN flights are frequent in Congo, more than hundreds a week, as they are one of the best available means of transportation in the country; the flying route is one of the most used in the country.
-Flights operated by United Nations are frequently used to transport journalists and staffs of various non-governmental organizations.
+UN flights were frequent in Congo, occurring more than hundreds of times a week as one of the best available means of transportation in the country; the flying route had been one of the most used in the country.
+Flights operated by United Nations were frequently used to transport journalists and staffs of various non-governmental organizations.

 On 4 April 2011, the aircraft was assigned to carry out a flight from Kisangani to Kinshasa.
 In Kisangani, a total of 29 passengers boarded the aircraft.
-There were 4 crew members on board, consisted of Captain Alexei Hovhanesyan, First Officer Suliko Tsutskiridze, a flight attendant and a ground engineer.
+There were four crew members, consisted of Captain Alexei Hovhanesyan, First Officer Suliko Tsutskiridze, a flight attendant and a ground engineer.
+All of the crew members were Georgian citizens.
+The captain was reportedly a Georgian-Armenian.
+The captain and pilot in command was 27-year-old Alexey Hovhanesyan, who had 2,811 flight hours, including 1,622 hours on the CRJ100 (217 hours as captain and 1,405 as a first officer).
+He had just been promoted to captain of the CRJ100 approximately three months before the accident.
+The first officer was 22-year-old Suliko Tsutskiridze, who was far less experienced than Captain Hovhaesyan, having logged only 495 flight hours, with 344 of them on the CRJ100.
+The other crew members were identified as cabin crew Guram Kepuladze and ground engineer Albert Manukov.

 The aircraft took off from Kisangani at 12:18 p.m local time with an estimated time of arrival at 13:55 p.m.
-The weather briefing for Kinshasa didn't indicate any significant development for severe weather for the next 2 hours.
+The weather briefing for Kinshasa did not indicate any significant development of severe weather for the next two hours.

 Approach

-At 13:39 p.m, the crew requested to descend to 10,000 ft and were later asked to report back after being cleared by the ATC.
+At 13:39 p.m., the crew requested to descend to 10,000 ft and were later asked to report back after being cleared by the ATC.
 Following their clearance, they realized that severe weather condition had formed around Kinshasa.
 Captain Hovhanesyan stated that the aircraft would have to go around the weather system to avoid it.
 His co-pilot, First Officer Tsutskiridze, decided to observe the developing weather condition.

 13:44:39 Captain Hovhanesyan: Damn!
 Now we will go around this shit!

 13:44:43 First Officer Tsutskiridze: Yes, when will we have gone around it.